 Even when there are lights, the road scene can be confusing.
 Traffic signals and hazards can be hard to see against a background of signs, shop windows, and other lights.
-Use a slower speed when lighting is poor or confusing so you are able to stop within the distance you can see ahead.
+Use a slower speed when lighting is poor or confusing so you can stop within the distance you can see ahead.